apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 # Windows Platform Guide

-This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8, Windows 8.1, Windows Phone 8.1, and Windows 10 Universal App Platform.
+This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8.1, Windows Phone 8.1, and Windows 10 Universal App Platform.
 It shows how to use either shell tools to generate and build apps, or the cross-platform Cordova CLI discussed in [The Command-Line Interface](../../cli/index.html).
 (See the [Overview](../../overview/index.html) for a comparison of these